emaildot/create-emaildot-app/README.md

 ### Routing

-The development routing is based on react-router so all pages should be added `./src/add-routes-here.js`
+The development routing is based on react-router so all pages should be added to `./src/add-routes-here.js`

 ### Public folder

-but global resources in the public folder
+Put global resources in the public folder

 ## Generate/Build Email